 Baker, & Abernethy, 2007).
-Another positive effect of deliberate play over deliberate practice started their career with a period where they played multiple different sports with the aim to maximize enjoyment.
+Another positive effect of deliberate play over deliberate practice studies in the field of sport psychology.
+For example a retrospective study from Soberlak and started their career with a period where they played multiple different sports with the aim to maximize enjoyment.
 Similar results have been found for triathlon athletes (Baker, Côté, &